ACT for Yorkshire Ltd - Speech & Language Therapy for adults with neurological conditions

 How long do you keep data about me?

-If you make an enquiry about our service but for whatever reason do not get back to us, any written notes of our telephone conversations with you, email correspondence and contact details will be deleted/shredded after a period of 3 months.
+If you make an enquiry about our service but for whatever reason do not subsequently arrange an assessment appointment, any written notes of telephone conversations with you, email correspondence and contact details will be deleted/shredded after a period of 3 months.

 How can I access the information you hold about me?

 ACT for Yorkshire Ltd. will keep you fully informed of every aspect of your care.
-You will routinely be given copies of any letters or reports which are written about you unless there is a legal reason for us not to do so (e.g. adult safeguarding issues, police investigation, court evidence).
-You have the right to access your SLT file, but any request to do so must be made in writing to us.
-ACT for Yorkshire Ltd. reserve the right to charge a fee to cover the administrative cost of providing this information where it is requested more than once.
+You will routinely be given copies of any letters or reports which are written about you; unless there is a legal reason for us not to do so (e.g. adult safeguarding issues, police investigation, court evidence).
+You have the right to access your SLT file, but any request to do so must be made in writing.
+ACT for Yorkshire Ltd. reserves the right to charge a fee to cover the administrative cost of providing this information where it is requested more than once.

 What happens if there is a breach of data about me?